 Since most legacy floor-standing boilers are of the regular variety, we thought we’d find some suitable replacements for you to consider.

 1. Worcester Floor Standing Boilers

-If you’ve got a sizeable home with robust demand for heat (15 radiators or more) and DHW, the Worcester Greenstar 30CDi heat-only boiler makes a powerful, modern replacement with its 30kW output.
+If you’ve got a sizeable home with robust demand for heat (15 radiators or more) and DHW, the 30CDi heat-only boiler from the Worcester Bosch Greenstar boiler range makes a powerful, modern replacement with its 30kW output.
 Standing only 850mm tall, and measuring 400mm in width and 600mm in depth, this device can fit nicely between your kitchen units and under a standard worktop.

 Here are a few more cool features of the Worcester 30CDi free standing boiler: